nescioquid/pokeemerald-expansion/docs/CONTRIBUTING.md

 Then they'll try to reproduce the bug with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, **we'll ask you for those steps**.
 Until the bug can be reproduced, the bug will stay labed as `bug:unconfirmed`.

+>[!TIP]
-> 💡 Unconfirmed bugs are less likely get fixed, so please include steps to reproduce yours as much as you can.
+> _Unconfirmed bugs are less likely get fixed, so please include steps to reproduce yours as much as you can._

 If we're able to reproduce the bug, we'll labeel it `bug:confirmed`, and your reported bug is ready to be fixed by any contributor (like you!) with a [pull request](#submitting-a-pull-request).